Same-sex marriage in Germany: Same-sex marriage

-Second Merkel Government (2009–2013)
+Second Merkel Government

 The opposition Greens released a draft same-sex marriage law in June 2009.
-In March 2010, the Senate of Berlin announced its intention to introduce a same-sex marriage bill in the Bundesrat, the federal representation of the German states.
-According to the Senate, this law would best fit the Constitutional Court's ruling that same-sex couples must be treated equally to heterosexual couples.
-The Bundesrat rejected the law in September 2010.
-Only Berlin, Brandenburg, Bremen and North Rhine-Westphalia voted in favour of the same-sex marriage bill; the other 12 states did not.
-In June 2011, the Senate of Hamburg, following CDU losses in state elections around the country, also announced its intention to introduce a same-sex marriage bill in the Bundesrat.
+In March 2010, the Senate of Berlin announced its intention to introduce a same-sex marriage bill to the Bundesrat, the federal council representing Germany's states.
+According to the Senate, this proposed law would align with the Federal Constitutional Court's ruling that same-sex couples must be treated equally to heterosexual couples.
+However, the Bundesrat rejected the bill in September 2010.
+Only Berlin, Brandenburg, Bremen and North Rhine-Westphalia voted in favour; the remaining 12 states opposed it.
+In June 2011, following CDU losses in state elections, the Senate of Hamburg also announced its intention to submit a same-sex marriage bill to the Bundesrat.

-On 28 June 2012, a Greens motion to legalise same-sex marriage was defeated in the Bundestag by a vote of 309 to 260 with 12 abstentions.
-The motion was meant to give parity to same-sex couples in adoption and tax purposes.
-CDU/CSU and FDP members voted against the proposal, while the opposition parties (Social Democratic Party, Greens, and The Left) supported it.
+On 28 June 2012, a Greens motion to legalise same-sex marriage was defeated in the Bundestag by a vote of 260 to 309 with 12 abstentions.
+The motion sought to grant same-sex couples equal rights in adoption and taxation.
+Members of the CDU/CSU and the FDP voted against the proposal, while the opposition parties, the Social Democratic Party, the Greens, and The Left, supported it.
 On 22 March 2013, the Bundesrat passed a bill proposed by 5 states (Hamburg, Lower Saxony, North Rhine-Westphalia, Rhineland-Palatinate and Schleswig-Holstein) to open marriage to same-sex couples.
-The bill was sent to the Bundestag for a vote; however, the ruling coalition was still the same as in 2012 when the previous proposal was defeated.
+The bill was then submitted to the Bundestag for a vote; however, the ruling coalition remained unchanged from 2012, when the previous proposal had been defeated.